What Is Botanical Medicine?

 Botanical medicine is prescribed by naturopathic doctors, herbalists, doctors of Chinese medicine, and some medical doctors, though not many.

-People mistakenly think that because it’s natural it can’t hurt you – however, plants can be very potent and can most definitely interact badly with each other and with drugs you may be taking.
+However, plants can be very potent and can most definitely interact badly with each other and with drugs you may be taking.

 different types of botanical medicine | Dr. JJ Dugoua, ND | Naturopathic Doctor in Toronto